tlehman/tobilehman.com/content/posts/ads-subscriptions-and-the-missing-middle/index.md

 {{<img "img/web-pay.gif">}}

-The thing that shows up in your browser is called the *payment sheet*.
-It is a configurable part of your browser that
+The thing that shows up in your browser is called the *payment sheet*, it is a central part of the Web Payments API.
 A big advantage to the Web Payments API is that your credit card is saved a the browser level, not in some account with a password.
 Oh, that reminds me, this doesn't require a password, you could just pay for what you want, and then not bother to log in, because the transaction is over.

 # The long term